Know How Notes – How to Make a Double Flare Brake Line

 I still remember the first time I had to put a double-flare on a hard steel line.
 My dad and I were doing a brake job on our 1987 Suburban.
 The rear hard line for the wheel cylinder had rusted up and the nut was stripped.
 We had no choice but to cut it off and make a new hard line.
 Having never done this before, we went to the parts store for some advice.
 They provided a double flaring tool and a piece of hard line to cut and bend to size.
 Cutting and bending the line was easy, but we had a heck of a time figuring out how to flare the line, as the kit did not come with instructions.
 That was 25 years ago, now I can make a double-flare in my sleep.
 It is not difficult, but if you have never done it before, it can seem like a bit of voodoo.
 There are several key points that you need to know before you get started, so get ready to learn how to make a double flare brake line.

-There are three types of flaring tools: manual, leverage manual, and hydraulic.
+There are three types of flaring tools: manual, hydraulic, and leverage manual.
 Most of the time you will be dealing with a manual tool, usually mounted in a vise.

 There are two types of flares: 45-degree and 37-degree.
 45-degree flares are the most common in automotive use.
 AN or Army-Navy fittings require 37-degree single flares.
 This 37-degree tool looks the same, but notice that it does not come with the dies.